 A survey that looked at the neurological response to marketing found that direct mail requires 21 percent less cognitive effort than other forms of marketing.
 This means that messages are absorbed faster and require less effort from recipients, making them a highly efficient means of engaging prospects.
 Brand recall is also as much as 70 percent higher for those who received direct mail versus those who only saw advertisements on other platforms.

-If you want to succeed with your next direct mail campaign, here are four insurance related direct mail tips to help you take advantage of these trends and drive a strong response rate.
+If you’re an insurance agency that wants to succeed with your next direct mail campaign, Ballantine has created this list to show you how direct marketing insurance services can help.
+Here are four insurance related direct mail tips to help you take advantage of these trends and drive a strong response rate.

 1. Personalize your content to consumers’ life chapters